 - In the meantime, using the back of a spoon, apply pressure to one side of each garlic clove to split it open (only needs to be split in one place).
 Set aside with your thyme / rosemary sprigs.

-- Add the potatoes to a large mixing bowl and add in about ⅓ of the flour.
+- Add the potatoes to a large mixing bowl and add in about ½ of the flour.
 Toss through the potatoes with your hands gently.
-Then add another ⅓ of the flour and toss through, followed by the final ⅓ flour and a final toss.
+Then add the final ½ flour and give the potatoes a final toss.

-- Add the oil to a large roasting pan (extra large if increasing quantity).
-Add in the potatoes and turn each piece around until fully coated in the oil.
-Then space out a little and nestle in the garlic cloves and the thyme sprigs.
+- Add the oil to a large roasting pan (extra large if increasing quantity), you want as much space as possible around each piece of potato for maximum crisp.
+Add in the potatoes and gently toss the potatoes until fully coated in the oil.
+Then space them out and nestle in the garlic cloves and the thyme sprigs.
 Sprinkle over your sea salt.

-- Transfer to the top of the oven and cook for 25 minutes, then turn them, return to the oven and continue to roast for another 25-30 minutes.
+- Transfer to the top of the oven and cook for 35 minutes, then turn them, return to the oven and continue to roast for another 25-35 minutes.
 They should be crispy and golden-brown when done.
-If you are roasting more potatoes and cramming them tightly in a roasting pan, they will need an extra time, up-to an extra 15 minutes or so, they will need longer to brown.
+If the roasting pan is crowded, with little to no gap around each piece, bare in mine they will need the extra time to go golden and crispy.
+You’ll probably need to cook them for an additional 10 minutes.

 Comments